iqnection-programming/iqnection-silverstripe-modules-seo/README.md

 - MetaKeywords: for those that still use this

 ## Adds fields for including additional tags/elements in <head></head>, and before </body> close

+## If using Google Tag Manager, be sure to add the following code to your templates

+# Add inside your <head> tag before any other scripts:
+<% if $SiteConfig.GoogleTagManagerHeadCode %>$SiteConfig.GoogleTagManagerHeadCode.RAW<% end_if %>

+# Add just insode your opening <body> element
+<% if $SiteConfig.GoogleTagManagerBodyCode %>$SiteConfig.GoogleTagManagerBodyCode.RAW<% end_if %>